Antimicrobial surface: Antimicrobial peptides

-Antimicrobial Peptides (AMPs) have gained a lot of attention because they are much less susceptible to development of microbial resistance.
+Antimicrobial Peptides (AMPs) have gained attention because they are much less susceptible to the development of microbial resistance.
 Other antibiotics may be susceptible to bacterial resistance, like multi-resistant staphylococcus aureus (MRSA) which is known as a common relic in the healthcare industry while other bacterial strains have become more of a concern for waste water treatment in local rivers or bays.
 AMPs can be functionalized onto a surface by either chemical or physical attachment.
 AMPs can be physically attached by using oppositely charged polymeric layers and sandwiching the polypeptide between them.
 This may be repeated to achieve multiple layers of AMPs for the recurring antibacterial activity.
-There are, however, a few drawbacks to this mechanism.
+There are a few drawbacks to this mechanism.
 Assembly thickness and polymer-peptide interactions can affect the diffusion of peptide to bacterial contact.
 Further research should be carried out to determine the effectiveness of the adsorption technique.
 However, the chemical attachment of AMPs is also widely studied.

 AMPs can be covalently bound to a surface, which minimizes the "leaching effect" of peptides.
 The peptide is typically attached by a very exergonic chemical reaction, thus forming a very stable antimicrobial surface.
 The surface can be functionalized first with a polymer resin such as polyethylene glycol (PEG).
 Recent research has focused on producing synthetic polymers and nanomaterials with similar mechanisms of action to endogenous antimicrobial peptides.
+Also, it is predicted that the industry size of antibacterial coatings market is expected to reach USD 16.3 billion by the end of 2037.

 Touch surfaces

 Antimicrobial touch surfaces include all the various kinds of surfaces (such as door knobs, railings, tray tables, etc.) that are often touched by people at work or in everyday life, especially (for example) in hospitals and clinics.

 Antimicrobial copper alloy touch surfaces are surfaces that are made from the metal copper or alloys of copper, such as brass and bronze.
 Copper and copper alloys have a natural ability to kill harmful microbes relatively rapidly – often within two hours or less (i.e. copper alloy surfaces are antimicrobial).
-Much of the antimicrobial efficacy work pertaining to copper has been or is currently being conducted at the University of Southampton and Northumbria University (United Kingdom), University of Stellenbosch (South Africa), Panjab University (India), University of Chile (Chile), Kitasato University (Japan), University of Coimbra (Portugal), and the University of Nebraska and Arizona State University (U.S.).
-Clinical trials evaluating the efficacy of copper alloys to reduce the incidence of nosocomial infections are on-going at hospitals in the UK, Chile, Japan, South Africa, and the U.S.
+Much of the antimicrobial efficacy work about copper has been or is currently being conducted at the University of Southampton and Northumbria University (United Kingdom), University of Stellenbosch (South Africa), Panjab University (India), University of Chile (Chile), Kitasato University (Japan), University of Coimbra (Portugal), and the University of Nebraska–Lincoln and Arizona State University (U.S.).
+Clinical trials evaluating the efficacy of copper alloys to reduce the incidence of nosocomial infections are ongoing at hospitals in the UK, Chile, Japan, South Africa, and the U.S.

-The United States Environmental Protection Agency (EPA) approved the registrations of 355 different copper alloys as “antimicrobial materials” with public health benefits.
+The United States Environmental Protection Agency (EPA) approved the registrations of 355 different copper alloys as "antimicrobial materials" with public health benefits.